FergusFettes/turbo-text-transformer/README.md

 ## Configuration

 Before using Turbo Text Transformer, you need to set up a configuration file.
-This should happen automatically when you run the `ttt` command for the first time:
+This should happen automatically when you run the `ttt` command for the first time.

 This will create a configuration file in your home directory.
 You'll also be prompted to enter API keys for the transformer models you want to use.
 See the documentation for each model to learn how to obtain an API key.

 ## Examples